swiftlang/swift-org-website/_posts/2024-09-17-announcing-swift-6.md

 ### Ownership

-Swift 5.9 introduced non-copyable types with the `~Copyable` syntax, which are great for modeling resources with unique ownership, and writing performance-conscious code by eliminating the runtime overhead associated with copying.
+Swift 5.9 introduced non-copyable types with the `~Copyable` syntax for modeling resources with unique ownership, and writing performance-conscious code by eliminating the runtime overhead associated with copying.
 Swift 6 now supports these types with the generics system, making it possible to write generic code that works with both copyable and non-copyable types.

 For example: